IWeidl/ExGameLib/README.md

 # ExGameLib

-Game Engine written in C++ with SFML.
+Game Engine written in C++ with SFML and ENTT.

 I am using this project as a means to learn new technologies and systems.
 As such, the code is constantly being refactored and played with.